Zeyad-Amr/Voice-Fingerprint-Recogination/README.md

-# Fingerprint Recogination Web App
+# Voice Fingerprint Recogination Web App
 ## How to start the app
 ### **Run Backend**
 1. Open a new Terminal and write: